Priberam/MTXLSum/README.md

 # Multi-Target Cross-Lingual Summarization

-Source code for the paper.
+Source code for the EMNLP 2024 (Findings) paper [Multi-Target Cross-Lingual Summarization: a novel task and a language-neutral approach](https://arxiv.org).

 ## Setup